We explore Xero for tracking property expenses and how to combine it with industry-specific software to save landlords time and money.

 Without the right systems in place, it can be easy for property investors to become overwhelmed.
 There is a lot to do, from finding and managing tenants and routine safety checks and property inspections to keeping accurate and detailed records of income and expenses.

-Thankfully there are several solutions on the market designed to meet your accounting ad property management needs including property management software like Landlord Studio, and accounting packages such as Xero or Quickbooks.
+Thankfully there are several solutions on the market designed to meet your accounting and property management needs including property management software like Landlord Studio, and accounting packages such as Xero or QuickBooks.
 In this article, we take a look at Xero for tracking rental property expenses, and how it can be combined with industry-specific software to help save you time and money.

-A brief overview of how does it work:
+A brief overview of how Xero works for landlords:

 For more information visit Xero support.